3 minute read

-Another benefit to using this system is the flexibility it gives the Front-End Department both in scheduling and general operations.
+Another benefit to using this system is the flexibility it gives the front end department both in scheduling and general operations.
 Task-based scheduling is a scheduling system that optimizes the placement of labor tasks within scheduled shifts to maximize productivity while providing great customer service.
-Lane Accountability is a system that will help optimize this scheduling system for any Front-End, based off the fact that you can easily move associates, based off the tasks assigned, in and out of different register lanes (i.e., regular and/or express).
+Lane accountability is a system that will help optimize this scheduling system for any front end, since you can easily move associates, based on the tasks assigned, in and out of different register lanes (i.e., regular and/or express).

-Customer service is enhanced when using Lane Accountability.
-With Cashier Accountability, whenever there is a shift change there is an interruption in business flow and thru-put due to the need of having to wait for a new till to be created, counting in and, in a lot of cases, a lane being shut down while this process is taking place.
+Customer service is enhanced when using lane accountability.
+With cashier accountability, whenever there is a shift change there is an interruption in business flow and throughput due to the need of having to wait for a new till to be created, counting in and, in a lot of cases, a lane being shut down while this process is taking place.
 This generally increases the queuing, which reflects negatively on customer service.
-With Lane Accountability, and efficient planning, the need to perform these operations is significantly decreased and helps optimize the shift change process thereby ensuring a more pleasant shopping experience for customers.
+With lane accountability, and efficient planning, the need to perform these operations is significantly decreased and helps optimize the shift change process thereby ensuring a more pleasant shopping experience for customers.
 The cashier replacing the leaving employee just goes in and starts their day with very minimal interruption to the customer experience.